-- 4.9.
-The Council's position in Scotland in terms of RCI ranking has improved from 19th reported in 2013/2014 to 8th in 2020/2021, noting again a slight drop from 7th in 2019/2020. - 4.10.
-An independent assessment was undertaken by WDM Limited to calculate the Steady State cost for South Lanarkshire's network in 2018.
+- 4.11.
+An independent assessment was undertaken by WDM Ltd to calculate the Steady State cost for South Lanarkshire's network in 2018.
 The steady state is the amount of investment required to maintain the road network in its current condition.
-Based on the network condition in 2018 the steady state figure, which is based upon the needs/condition of the carriageway network, is £12.500m. - 4.11.
-It should be recognised that 3 years on and given significant and observed increases in construction costs that the equivalent steady state figure is likely to have increased, although any increase may be offset slightly by an improving network across some category of roads.
-This figure, both in terms of needs and expected cost, is scheduled to be updated during 2022/2023. - 4.12.
-It should be borne in mind that the steady figure is an estimate, rather than an actual figure and it is important to note that the need to improve the condition of the road network is assessed on an individual basis to support and justify expenditure.
+Based on the network condition in 2018, the steady state figure, which is based upon the needs/condition of the carriageway network, is £12.500m. - 4.12.
+It should be recognised that 4 years on, and given significant and observed increases in construction costs, that the equivalent steady state figure is likely to have increased, although any increase may be offset slightly by an improving network across some category of roads.
+This figure, both in terms of needs and expected cost, was scheduled to be updated this financial year, but this is now expected during 2023-2024. - 4.13.
+It should be borne in mind that the steady state figure is an estimate, rather than an actual figure and it is important to note that the need to improve the condition of the road network is assessed on an individual basis to support and justify expenditure.
+It must also be noted that the current steady state figure does not take account of the significant construction inflation that the industry is presently encountering.
+In simple terms, projects are costing much more than before, and the equivalent scale of works are not presently possible with the same level of investment. - 4.14.
+During this financial year 2022-2023, approximately £9.765m is being directed towards carriageway improvements.